BorisFR/RayLibArcade/README.md

 - Jean-Marc Harvengt pour son teensyMame : [https://github.com/Jean-MarcHarvengt/teensyMAME](https://github.com/Jean-MarcHarvengt/teensyMAME)
 - bitbank2 pour son décodeur de fichier JPEG : [https://github.com/bitbank2/JPEGDEC](https://github.com/bitbank2/JPEGDEC)

+## Development details

+Windows version use RayLib which color format is RG8888, so 32 bit.
+ESP32P4 version use color format RGB565, so 16 bit.
+JPeg image load from SDcard are RGB565 (16 bit).
+Game graphics are RGB565 too.
+Coordinates X & Y are normaly uint16_t (0 to 65535)

+Screen is compose of:
+* screenBackground
+The background image, format is RGB565, so type is THE_BACKGROUND_COLOR (uint16_t).
+screenBackgroundWidth: 800
+screenBackgroundHeight: 1280
+screenBackgroundMemorySize: screenBackgroundWidth * screenBackgroundHeight * sizeof(THE_BACKGROUND_COLOR)
+* screenGame
+Is where the game have to draw the graphics, format is THE_COLOR (16 for ESP32-P4 or 32 bit for Windows).
+screenGameWidth: depend of the game
+screenGameHeight: depend of the game
+screenGameMemorySize: screenGameWidth * screenGameHeight * sizeof(THE_COLOR)
+In sync, screenGameDirty:
+  * 0: not need to redraw
+  * 1: need to redraw
+  * 2: is now transparent and background must be show

 ## Blog

 <details>